arialdomartini/private-ethereum/README.md

 }
 ```

-No one is mining, and no peers is connected:
+No one is mining, and no peer is connected:

 ```javascript
 > eth.mining